indix/Mobile-Product-Search/Readme.md

 ## Third party code used in this application
-We have used lot of third party library and we acknowledge and appreciate their hard work.
-Below are list of libraries used in the development of application.
+We have used some third party library in this application and we acknowledge and appreciate their hard work.
+Below are the list of libraries used in the development of application.

 * [AFNetworking](https://github.com/AFNetworking/AFNetworking/blob/master/LICENSE)
 * [MBProgressHUD](https://github.com/jdg/MBProgressHUD/blob/master/LICENSE)